victorjonsson/Arlima/readme.txt

 websites that together has over 200 000 unique visitors per week.*

 Here you can see a [screencast with a quick demonstration of the plugin](http://www.screenr.com/vB48).
-Here's [another screencast](http://www.screenr.com/E048) where you can see how Arlima works together with the plugins "Scissors Continued" and "Wordpress Related Posts".
+Here's [another screencast](http://www.screenr.com/E048) where you can see how Arlima works together with the plugins "Scissors Continued" and "Microkid's Related Posts".

 = Requirements =